 Advantages of Knock Out Roses:

-- Continuous blooming all season
+- Continuous blooming all season.

-- “self-cleaning”—no need to deadhead (remove spent blooms)
+- “Self-cleaning”—no need to deadhead (remove spent blooms).

 Advantages of Traditional Roses:

-- Produce better flowers for cutting
+- Produce better flowers for cutting.

-- Have a showier display of blooms (but only once a season)
+- Have a showier display of blooms (but only once a season).

-- more colors and sizes of blooms available
+- More colors and sizes of blooms available.

 Apart from other shrub varieties of roses, there are many other cultivars of roses that may be suitable for your garden.
 Climbing roses, carpet roses, or miniature roses are all good choices in certain landscapes.
 While non-hybrid roses may require more care than Knock Outs, some gardeners prefer them and like the challenge.
 Knock Out roses, however, are probably the better choice for the gardener who doesn’t have a lot of time to devote to pruning, fertilizing, and applying pesticide sprays.

-Planting Knock Out Roses Purchased from a Nursery
+Planting Roses Purchased From a Nursery

 - Backfill the hole, making sure that the base of the plant is level with the new soil.
 Don’t plant the bush any deeper than it already was—you should be able to see the “circle” from the original container in contrast to the new soil surrounding it.
-If the plant had an excessive amount of roots, you can loosen those with your fingers gently before placing it in the hole.
+If the plant has an excessive amount of roots, you can loosen those with your fingers gently before placing it in the hole.

-Pruning and Fertilizing Knock Out Roses
+Pruning and Fertilizing

 Propagating Existing Plants